ptrGSKA/ptrGSKA/README.md

 ### About me...

-Drawing upon my mathematical background, I made a transition towards computer sciences,with a specific focus on data sciences and engineering.
+Drawing upon my mathematical background, I made a transition towards computer sciences,with a specific focus on data science and engineering.
 This was influenced by my passionate interest in data and the boundless possibilities it offers.
 With over a year of experience coding in multiple languages including Python, R and SQL I'm an avid Data Engineer with proficiency in data science, statistics, analysis, machine learning, data engineering and automating data pipelines for ETL/ELT processes.Experienced in Cloud computing, AWS, and handling both batch and real-time data streams using Kinesis and Databricks.

 ---